6 ways to get your customers to start using GoCardless

 If you’ve signed up to start using GoCardless, the next step is to get your customers to do the same.
-Getting them to create a Direct Debit request (DDR) with GoCardless is easy, but some might need a little more encouragement.
+Getting them to create a Direct Debit instruction (DDI) with GoCardless is easy, but some might need a little more encouragement.
 Here are a few tips that work well for other businesses that use us.

 Start with your new customers